freight-chain/defi-sec/src/README.md

 - Define a common language for describing security issues in smart contract systems' architecture, design, or code.
 - Serve as a way to train and increase performance for smart contract security analysis tools.

-## Create a new SWC entry
+## Create a new entry

 Create a file with a new DeFiTR ID in the [entries](./entries) directory.
 Use the [template](./entries/template.md) and describe all weakness attributes.
+These should be just numbered in the following format:
+`xyy.md` where as `x` is the category identifier and `yy` is the entry identifier.

 ```
 # Title